What is stress?

-Stress is a word people use for the mixture of horrible feelings they get when everything seems too much.
-It might be triggered by school work, tests or exams, bullying, or problems with friends or family.
+Stress is a word people use for the mixture of feelings they get when everything seems too much.
+Stress can be triggered by and array of different things and is different for everyone, but some more common causes of stress are; school work, exams, bullying, or problems with friends or family.

 There’s a difference between feeling low and feeling stressed.
 Stress can make you feel sad, irritable and distracted.
-But stress isn’t just in the mind, it can affect you physically too.
+But stress doesn't only affect the mind, it can affect you physically too.
 Everyone reacts differently to stress.
 These are a few signs you might be stressed:

 - you feel tired, weak, and have trouble sleeping

-- loss of appetite, or eating much more than normal
+- you don't feel like eating, or you start eating much more than normal

 - you have tight, knotty feelings in your stomach